fablabbcn/smartcitizen-docs/docs/start.md

 `set wlan ssid XXX`

 Note: You have to replace XXX with your ssid name, filling any space with the dollar ($) character.
+Due to hardware limitations it can't be longer tham 32 characters.

 - Add a new phrase to memory (optional, password for WPA1 & WPA2):